joangrigorov/uva-re-2016/Week-4/assignments.md

 - How to recognize if the information provided by the interviewee is an important requirement or a nice to have feature.
 - How to create a safe environment, which promotes easy communication.
 - To extract additional information from the interviewee and deal with uncooperative people.
+- Understand how facial expressions and body language knowledge can influence the interviewee.

 ### How would you gather useful  hard / objective / measurable date?
 Literature research.